-In March of 1984, the OACAO established an Ontario Seniors Games Committee with the mandate to develop a format for District competition, and to develop and implement a plan for Ontario Senior Games Provincial Championships.
+In March of 1984, the OACAO established an Ontario Seniors Games Committee with the mandate to develop a format for District competition and to develop and implement a plan for Ontario Senior Games Provincial Championships.

 In 1986, the City of Kitchener hosted the first Ontario Senior Games called Actifest.
 These successful Games established the framework for future Ontario Senior Games.
-District games would be held annually, and Actifest would be held during August in even-numbered years.
-District OSGA winners in sanctioned events would qualify to compete in Actifest.
+District Games would be held annually, and Actifest would be held during August in even-numbered years.
+District winners in sanctioned events would qualify to compete in Actifest.

 The Ontario Senior Games Association (OSGA) continued to grow, and the organization looked for more independence.
-In November 1996, the Ontario Senior Games Council was granted the right to separate from OACAO, and in April 1997, OSGA became an not-for-profit incorporated body.
+In November 1996, the Ontario Senior Games Council was granted the right to separate from OACAO, and in April 1997, OSGA became a not-for-profit incorporated body.

 In 1998, the OSGA in conjunction with the Ministry of Citizenship, Culture and Recreation(2) and the Ontario Seniors` Secretariat began the groundwork for the first Winter Games for seniors in Ontario.
 The Council decided to hold Winter Games biennially in odd-numbered years.
 Financial support for the first Ontario Senior Games Winterfest came from the Seniors` Secretariat.
 In 1999, the International Year of Older Persons, the announcement of the first-ever Winter Games for seniors was made.
 And in March 2000, Collingwood hosted these Games.